fbpx

 Amarjit is a Certified Practising Accountant (CPA) and Graduate of the Australian Institute of Company Directors (GAICD), with extensive experience working for not-for-profits, in particular the health industry.
 She has experience leading strategic planning, performance and financial management, together with management and lean qualifications.
 Intersectionality and breaking down gender stereotypes are very important to her.

 Amanda Bresnan has over 15 years of experience working in and with the not-for-profit and non-government sector.
-Amanda is currently the Interim CEO for Permanent Care and Adoptive Families, and previous roles include CEO of the Australasian Association of Nuclear Medicine Specialists, Manager of Strategy at Djirra and CEO of Community Mental Health Australia.
+Amanda is currently the Government Relations and Advocacy Manager for Asthma Australia.
 From October 2008 to 2012, Amanda was an elected Member of the ACT Legislative Assembly (MLA) for the ACT Greens.
-Amanda is the Director of the Australian Injecting and Illicit Drug Users League (AIVL), and previous Board experience includes Australian Council of Social Service (ACOSS); President of the Asthma Foundation ACT; and the National Asthma Board.
+Amanda is currently a Director for NRL Wheelchair Rugby League Victoria, and previous Board experience includes the Australian Injecting and Illicit Drug Users League (AIVL); Australian Council of Social Service (ACOSS); President of the Asthma Foundation ACT; and the National Asthma Board.

 In 2018, Emilie founded WeInclusive: an inclusion & innovation consultancy whose aim is to create an inclusive future where everyone thrives.
 She helps organisations and individuals embrace diversity to increase their performance.
 Passionate about gender equality and social change, Emilie is also a volunteer mentor with Fitted For Work, a Not-For-Profit organisation which supports women who experience disadvantage.